Cilantro Aioli

 How to make cilantro aioli

-- Combine egg yolk, garlic, lime or lemon juice and β teaspoon salt in a food processor.
+- Combine egg yolks, garlic, lime or lemon juice, and 1/8 teaspoon salt in a food processor.

-- Stir in cilantro and cumin until combined.
+- Fold in cilantro and cumin until combined.
 Add more salt if needed.
-(Makes about 1 1/2 cups of aioli)
+(Makes about 1 1/2 cups)

-- Garlic – This ingredient is what separates aioli from regular mayo.
-Use fresh garlic or minced jarred garlic for this sauce.
+- Garlic – This is what separates aioli from plain mayo.
+I use fresh garlic cloves, but minced jarred garlic works in a pinch.

 Ingredients